 Nomenclature in this project: we only study linear polarization, i.e. we will refer to (un)polarized electromagnetic emission (photons) from astrophysical phenomena.
-INTEGRAL Scientific Data Center (ISDC) in Geneva, except for the most recent 12 months proprietary period.

-- 2. Add scientific value: Previous polarization analysis was performed by several groups, employed many different methods, and used different data selection schemes.
-In many cases, the published results are not only not statistically significant, but in many cases not trustworthy.
+- 1. Exploit European space data: our proposed activity will cover the exploitation of all available INTEGRAL data of the instruments IBIS and SPI of all sources bright enough that a polarization analysis returns a significant result (non-zero or nzero).
+The data are freely available from the ESA archive as well as the international INTEGRAL Scientific Data Center (ISDC) in Geneva, except for the most recent 12 months proprietary period. - 2.
+Add scientific value: Previous polarization analysis was performed by several groups, employed many different methods, and used different data selection schemes.
+In many cases, the published results are not only statistically insignificant, but in many cases not trustworthy.
 With our new methodology we anticipate that many previous "polarization detections" will go away, but that trustworthy and reproducible results obtained with a coherent approach and using our newly-to-develop, but then publicly available software, will push our understanding and pave the way for future missions.
-We expect a major scientific advance, based on the 17+ years of INTEGRAL data as well as other instruments with polarization measurement capabilities, which will be published in a timely manner in refereed astrophysical journals. - 3.
+We expect a major scientific advance, based on the 17+ years of INTEGRAL data as well as other instruments with polarization measurement capabilities, which will be published in open access in a timely manner in refereed astrophysical journals (e.g. the European Astronomy & Astrophysics). - 3.
 Develop new tools: We will develop a standardized format for polarization data and corresponding response files, and will propose (and make publicly available) an easy-to-use system for analysis of future polarization data (akin to XSPEC for X-/gamma-ray spectroscopy).
 In addition, we will build a new Online tool that will allow users to evaluate in selected systems the most probable magnetic field configuration which can generate the observed polarization and how it changes with time. - 4.
-Employ new methods: We will complete and bring to perfection our newly developed method of fitting spectra and polarization at the same time.
+Employ new methods: We will complete and bring to perfection our newly developed method - of fitting spectra and polarization at the same time.
 This also allows us for the first time to perform joint fitting of data from different instruments, thus increasing the significance of any signal.
 This will dramatically enhance the impact of our project. - 5.
 Combine with other data sets: Combination and correlation of the analysis results of INTEGRAL data will be done with measurements of the same sources performed worldwide at other wavelengths. - 6.
 Prepare future missions: The new scientific and methodological insight obtained by our proposed activity will boost the preparation and scientific exploitation of the next 2 major, international satellite missions exclusively dedicated to polarization measurements, namely IXPE (launch in 2021 with Italy a major partner) and POLAR-2 (launch in 2024 with Switzerland, Poland and Germany as major partners) as well as the Sino-European mission eXTP (launch in 2027, with participation of 8 European countries).
-Our analysis tools, methodology data and theoretical modelling will provide a robust preparation for reaching a completely new polarization horizon. - 7.
+Our data analysis tools, methodology and theoretical modelling will provide a robust preparation for reaching a completely new polarization horizon. - 7.
 Support European science: Together with the newly developed tools and a comprehensive description of the new methodology we plan to make all results (and high-level data products) available through ESA's INTEGRAL data archive.